scribd/scribd.github.io/_posts/2020-06-26-streaming-with-delta-lake.md

 Building further upon the foundation laid by transactions, Delta Lake provides an `OPTIMIZE` command, which helps prevent the small files problem entirely.

-In the streaming context, it is highly unlikely that event datawill come in perfectly even-sized batches that can be written to storage.
+In the streaming context, it is highly unlikely that event data will come in perfectly even-sized batches that can be written to storage.
 At a high level, when the optimize command is run it will: